 Making sure you understand everything

 If you want to know if you understand the other person well and if you also want to make sure that the other person has the feeling that you understand him well, then you would do well not to say ‘I understand’ it’ or ‘I can imagine’.
 It is better to give short paraphrases in which you use your own words to reflect what has just been said.
 This has the effect that the other person feels heard, and feels free to tell more about that subject.

 - Do you feel like you don’t get around to it anymore?

 - Does it feel like the pressure is getting bigger and bigger?

 You can also add structure to the conversation by summarizing.
 This ensures that a topic is ‘done’: you check whether you have heard everything and switch to another topic.

 - So if I just sum it up then […].
 Did I miss something?

 Wanting to understand the other person well goes well with a conversation between friends.
 In a therapeutic setting such as a Method of Levels conversation, the goal of wanting to understand often gets in the way of the client’s natural course of change: the focus shifts from the client to the therapist’s understanding and disrupts the pace of the conversation.
 In such conversations it is therefore better to leave out the goal of wanting to understand it.
 You can support the other well without understanding everything.

 This skill is in line with the investigation of experiences at the lower levels.
 With concrete questions you get a much richer and tangible picture.
-You can also use concretize to together examine an image that someone has in mind.
+You can also use concretizing to examine an image that someone has in mind, together.

 - What makes it so difficult?